panjie/mu4e-goodies/README.md

    retained in a seperated window or frame.
 To use this function, press `'` under mu4e-view mode.
 2. Always put attachements to the bottom of mail
+3. Quickly add last query to bookmarks
-2. *TODO* Remove duplicated signatures and mail headers which are very common in mails sent by Outlook before sent.
+4. *TODO* Remove duplicated signatures and mail headers which are very common in mails sent by Outlook before sent.